Agreement for International Education Cooperation

 A) Teaching Exchanges

-1. All teaching exchanges are based on the principle of reciprocity within the same academic year; each institution may nominate one of its professors to participate in an exchange for the purpose of teaching and research in the other institution on a reciprocal basis.
+- All teaching exchanges are based on the principle of reciprocity; each institution may nominate professors to participate in an exchange for the purpose of teaching and research in the other institution on a reciprocal basis.

-5. In general, professors on teaching exchanges will remain on regular salary and benefits with their respective institutions; some additional remuneration for a differential cost of living may be paid by the host institution, subject to negotiation and dependent on the availability of funds at each institution.
+- In general, professors on teaching exchanges will remain on regular salary and benefits with their respective institutions; some additional remuneration for differential/cost of living may be paid when negotiated.

-9. Professors on teaching exchanges must carry medical health insurance which meets the requirements of the host institution and/or the host government.
+- Professors on teaching exchanges must carry medical health insurance, which meets the requirements of the host institution and/or the host government.

 B) Visiting Scholars

-4. Visiting scholars must carry medical health insurance which meets the requirements of the host institution and/or the host government.
+- Visiting scholars must carry medical health insurance, which meets the requirements of the host institution and/or the host government.

 6. Duration, Conditions and Modifications of the Agreement

-C) The absence of exchanges during anyone academic year is possible and does not nullify this agreement.
+- The absence of exchanges during any one academic year is possible and does not nullify this agreement.

-E) Modifications may be proposed at any time, effective from the date of written notification signed by both institution.
+- Modifications may be proposed at any time, effective from the date of written notification signed by both institutions.

-F) This agreement comes into effect from the moment of signing by the Presidents of both institutions for a period of five years and will, other than outright cancellation, automatically remain in force for the next five years unless notification is communicated by one of the institutions not less than six months before the end of that period
+- This agreement comes into effect from the moment of signing by the Presidents of both institutions for a period of three years and will, other than outright cancellation, automatically remain in force for the three years unless notification is communicated by one of the institutions not less than six months before the end of the period.